MAbdelhamed/windy-forcasting/README.md

 Each card has details like the city name, its country , today's day and date , temperature in Celsius , weather status and simple image for this status and finally the high-low temperature for the whole day

+you can try now [Windy Forecasting](https://mabdelhamed.github.io/windy-forcasting/)

 Api [openweathermap](https://openweathermap.org/)